90lantran/github-star-client/README.md

 # github-star-client
-This is a simple Go http client to send a POST request, and receive a response for [github-star](https://github.com/90lantran/github-star) server.
+This is a simple Go http client to send a POST request and receive a response from [github-star](https://github.com/90lantran/github-star) server.
-The client will take in a list of organization/reposiotry, server host `http://ip:port` (default http://localhost:8080) from command line, and print out the response from server or any internal client error.
+The client will take in a list of organization/reposiotry, and a server host `http://ip:port` (default http://localhost:8080) from command line, and print out the response from server or any internal client error.
 More details about input validation is [here](#2.input).

 ## Usage
 ### 1.Build client